openstack-archive/swift-specs/specs/done/erasure_coding.rst

 * 12/16: reconstructor updates, few minor updates throughout.
 * 2/3: reconstructor updates
 * 3/23: quick scrub to bring things in line w/current implementation
+* 4/14:  Ec has been merged to master.
+Some parts of this spec are no longer the authority on the design, please review code on master and user documentation.

 1. Summary
 ----------